DEVELOPMENTAL EVALUATIONS

 We have a family member or a babysitter who watches my child during the day, or my child goes to a childcare center - will you need to talk with them?

-All of your child's caregivers' inputs are welcome!
+All of your child's caregivers' input are welcome!
 If you'd like a family member or babysitter to attend the evaluation appointment, please invite them!

 If you'd like your child's childcare provider to provide input, your evaluator may schedule an additional visit to see your child in their classroom/home-based daycare, schedule a phone call, or have them fill out a questionnaire